-- The MPS in Information Technology Management is comprised of 36 credits (12 courses). - Students must maintain a minimum cumulative GPA of 3.000 to remain in good academic standing and to be eligible for graduation. - Students must complete the two core courses, Ethics and Capstone, with grades of B or better to be eligible for graduation. - The MPS degree must be completed within five years.
+- The MPS in Information Technology Management consists of 36 credits (12 courses). - Students must maintain a minimum cumulative GPA of 3.000 (solid "B") to remain in good academic standing and to be eligible for graduation. - Students must complete the two core courses, Ethics and Capstone, with grades of "B" or better to be eligible for graduation. - The MPS degree must be completed within five years.

-To earn an MPS in Information Technology Management, students must successfully complete 12 courses (36 credits total), including:
+To earn an MPS in Information Technology Management, students must successfully complete the following curriculum: